michael-simons/enerko-reports2/README.md

 From [Using Pipelined and Parallel Table Functions][7]

-At ENERKO pipelined functions are main report source.
+At ENERKO pipelined functions are the main report source.
 Data can be selected in a PL/SQL method using standard SQL statements and than be arranged in arbitrary ways, incrementally building a report.
 Thus any developer with some SQL knowledge can create complex reports without overly complex queries or Java knowledge at all.

 The test resources contain some very simple pipelined function based reports.